 - The space usage for the whole divide-and-conquer alignment procedure can be seen as polynomial since the space is mainly required for $\binom{k}{2}$ additional cost matrices.
 The exponential term in the space complexity to compute the exact multiple alignment for sequences shorter than L can be neglected because L is small and can be chosen freely. - Additional cost matrices have a very nice structure, since the low values that are of interest here are often close to the main diagonal, and the values increase rapidly when one leaves this diagonal.
-Based on this observation, several branch-and-bound heuristics have been developed to speed-up the search for C-optimal cut positions, for more details see (Stoye, 1998).
+Based on this observation, several branch-and-bound heuristics have been developed to speed up the search for good cut positions, for more details see (Stoye, 1998).

-An implementation of the divide-and-conquer alignment algorithm, plus further documentation, can be found at http://bibiserv.techfak.uni-bielefeld.de/dca; another implementation is part of the QAlign package.
+An implementation of the divide-and-conquer alignment algorithm, plus further documentation, can be found at http://bibiserv.techfak.uni-bielefeld.de/dca.